Police Officers And Public Safety Personnel

 Fatal on-the-job accidents can take the lives of any public employee, but those in the field of law enforcement are particularly vulnerable.
-The workers’ comp death claim experts at Law Offices of Jonathan F. Marshall are ready and able to assist the families of officers who have died while on the job.
+The workers’ comp death claim experts at New Jersey Workers Compensation Lawyer of JFM Law are ready and able to assist the families of officers who have died while on the job.

 Regardless of whether the victim of a fatal job-related injury is a public or private employee, our law firm is dedicated to assisting families to receive the death benefit compensation to which they are entitled.
 Our resident expert in New Jersey workers’ comp death claims, Daniel Santarsiero, Esq., has years of experience in helping families receive the death benefit compensation they deserve under the laws of this state.

 We understand the importance of the jobs that police and public safety officers perform every day.
 Giving one’s life in service to the local community is a noble act, but that sacrifice should not lead to detrimental effects on the deceased officer’s dependent family members.
 Especially in cases where the officer was the primary breadwinner for his or her family, the loss of that individual’s income has the potential to turn a family’s finances upside-down.